 In order to bring the College's sustainable future to fruition, it is recommended that Mt.
-SAC engage with design professionals (architects, contractors, engineers) with portfolios of at least five completed Net Zero building projects.
-This added screening process will increase the likelihood that the building project will be achieve its sustainable design goals, and result in a richer sustainable building stock for the campus.
+SAC engage with design professionals (architects, contractors, and engineers) with portfolios of at least five completed and verified net-zero building projects.
+This added screening process will increase the likelihood that the building project will achieve its sustainable design goals, and result in a richer sustainable building stock for the campus.